Keyword

 • This dataset consists of two shapefiles created by Darren Southwell of the Australian Antarctic Division (AAD) by digitising the boundaries of adelie penguin colonies at the Rauer Group and the Vestfold Hills.
 The digitising was done from images resulting from the scanning and georeferencing of aerial photographs taken on 24 November 1993.
 The aerial photographs were taken for the AAD with a Linhof camera.
 Records of the photographs are included in the Australian Antarctic Data Centre's Aerial Photograph Catalogue.

-• The dataset comprises Adelie penguin colony boundaries at three sites in the vicinity of Stanton Island.
-Boundaries were derived from oblique aerial photographs taken in the Stanton Island group.
+• The dataset comprises Adelie penguin colony boundaries derived from oblique aerial photographs.
 The aerial photographs were geo-referenced to AAT coastline polygon data and the boundaries of Adelie penguin colonies were digitised.
 Please refer to the Seabird Conservation Team Data Sharing Policy for use, acknowledgement and availability of data prior to downloading data.

-• Occupancy surveys in November 2008 (Southwell and Emmerson 2013) found a total of 13 Adelie penguin breeding sites in the Rauer Group.
-The boundaries of breeding sub-colonies at 12 of these sites were subsequently mapped from vertical aerial photographs taken for abundance surveys on 21-23 November 2009 (for details of aerial photography see Southwell et al. 2013).
+• Occupancy surveys in November 2009 and December 2010 (Southwell and Emmerson 2013) found a total of 15 Adelie penguin breeding sites in the Svenner Islands between longitudes 76.50oE to 77.50oE.
+The boundaries of breeding sub-colonies were subsequently mapped from vertical aerial photographs taken for abundance surveys on 20 November 2010 (for details of aerial photography see Southwell et al. 2013).
 The boundaries were mapped with a buffer distance of approximately 1-3 m from the perimeter of penguin sub-colonies.
+When photos of Island 73036 were viewed there was no colony to map so only 14 islands were mapped.
 Please refer to the Seabird Conservation Team Data Sharing Policy for use, acknowledgement and availability of data prior to downloading data.